- What is breast cancer

 - Factors with unclear effects on breast cancer risk

 - Disproven or controversial breast cancer risk factors

 - American Cancer Society recommendations for early breast cancer detection in women without breast symptoms

 - Paying for breast cancer screening

 - References: Breast cancer prevention and early detection

 What are the risk factors for breast cancer?

-There are different kinds of risk factors.
-Some factors, like a person's age or race, can't be changed.
-Some are related to personal behaviors such as smoking, drinking, and diet.
-Still others are linked to cancer-causing factors in the environment.
-Some factors influence risk more than others, and your risk for breast cancer can change over time, due to factors such as aging or lifestyle changes.
+Some risk factors can’t be changed – like a person's age or race.
+Other risk factors are lifestyle-related, such as cancer-causing factors in the environment or personal behaviors, such as smoking, drinking, and diet.
+Some factors influence risk more than others, and your risk for breast cancer can change over time, due to things like aging or lifestyle.